 The date and clauses of your car loan agreement are extremely important.
 If you signed the agreement within the past few days, the agreement may not yet be officially signed by the loan officer.
 In addition, your car loan agreement likely indicates the number of days from the date of the contract that the buyer has to use a clause in the car loan agreement to cancel the contract; typically, you have five days.
 This is rare, however, so your loan agreement may not have this clause.

 Canceling your agreement before it gets started is the easiest way to break a car loan agreement, as there is less paperwork and fewer penalties.
 Car loans from different dealerships and financial institutions have varying stipulations.
 Read your car loan carefully.
 You may find a clause in your agreement that allows you to easily get out of your contract.

-Contact your car dealership immediately upon deciding to break a car loan agreement.
 You are responsible for paying interest on each day that you have possession of your car.
 The longer you hold on to the vehicle, the more money you owe and the less the car is worth.
+That means you'll need to contact your car dealership immediately upon deciding to break a car loan agreement.

+When you break a car loan contract without a reason outlined in your contract, you are subject to potential penalties by your bank and by the dealership.
 Pay your financial institution or dealership any interest payments, fees, monthly payments and penalties for breaking the car loan agreement.

-When you break a car loan agreement without a reason outlined in your contract, you are subject to potential penalties by your bank and by the dealership.
-Pay these fees.

 In some cases, the dealership may refuse to repossess your vehicle.
-In this instance, sell your car for the amount you owe on your loan to break a car loan agreement, if you are unable to get your dealership to take your car back.
+In this instance, sell your car for the amount you owe on your loan to break a car loan agreement, advises Experian.
 If you can find a buyer to take the car off your hands for the amount you owe on your loan, you can then pay the lender what you owe, close out your loan agreement and have the car off your hands.
 It's important to note that since the loan is a lien, you will need to get the lienholder's permission for the sale.